kalemena/docker-zeroconf/README.md

 This images demonstrate minimal ZeroConf using python-zeroconf library.

-Two containers are created which with one listening and the other looping on register/unregister.
+Two containers are created with one listening and the other looping on register/unregister.

-The samples in image are taken from pointed references of zeroconf github pages.
+The python samples running in images are copied from [python zeroconf github pages](https://github.com/paulsm/pyzeroconf).

 # How-To